Theme of Imperialism in Heart of Darkness

 Introduction to Heart of Darkness

-Blackwood’s Magazine published Heart of Darkness as a novella in the 19th century.
-Conrad finally published it in 1942 in the book form as the third work in a compilation.
+Blackwood’s Magazine published Heart of Darkness as a novella in the nineteenth century.
+It was finally published in 1942 in the booking form as the third work in a compilation by Conrad.
 Heart of Darkness is one of the intense stories that expose the horrifying depths of human corruption and social-psychological dysfunction in Africa’s continent.

 What is Imperialism?

-Imperialism is a practice of extending power and dominion (control and authority) over distant territories, especially by direct acquisition or by gaining political and economic control of that territory.
-There are two sorts of imperialism: colonialism and land conquest.
+Imperialism is a practice of extending power and dominion over distant territories, especially by direct acquisition or by gaining political and economic control of that territory.
+Generally, there are two sorts of imperialism: colonialism and land conquest.
 Marlow states they are distinct.
 Because of their efficiency and their selfless thinking, colonization is justifiable.
-Although, none of them are pardoned for the consequences; because both lead towards the same outcome.
+Although, none of them are pardoned for the repercussions, because they are ultimately the same conclusion.
 The conqueror and the colonists destroy the country, the indigenous people, and their people.

 Major Themes in Heart of Darkness